openlegend/core-rules/core/SRD.md

 ## Restoration

 **Duration:** Instantaneous
+\
 **Invocation Time:** 1 Major Action

-**Power Level:** 1
+\
+**Power Level:** 1, 2, 3, 4, 5, 6, 7, 8, 9
+\

-**Attributes:** Creation, Protection
+**Attributes:** Creation, Protection \newline

-**Description**

-Your protective magic cancels all harmful afflictions that are effecting an ally.
+**Description:** Your protective magic cancels all harmful afflictions that are effecting an ally. \newline

-**Effect**

-Make a roll using the attribute used for invoking this boon.
-You can dispel all banes affecting the target of a maximum Power Level equal to (roll - 10) ÷ 2.
+**Effect:** You can dispel all banes of a Power Level less than or equal to the level at which you invoke this boon.

+-   **Power Level 1** - Cancel banes of Power Level 1 or less.
+-   **Power Level 2** - Cancel banes of Power Level 2 or less.
+-   **Power Level 3** - Cancel banes of Power Level 3 or less.
+-   **Power Level 4** - Cancel banes of Power Level 4 or less.
+-   **Power Level 5** - Cancel banes of Power Level 5 or less.
+-   **Power Level 6** - Cancel banes of Power Level 6 or less.
+-   **Power Level 7** - Cancel banes of Power Level 7 or less.
+-   **Power Level 8** - Cancel banes of Power Level 8 or less.
+-   **Power Level 9** - Cancel banes of Power Level 9 or less.

+**Special:** You can dispel even higher level banes, but your roll total must be double the banes normal Power Level.
+So, a Power Level 9 bane can be dispelled on a roll of 46.
+This is only possible if the boon is invoked by a dice roll.

 ## Retributive Barrier

 **Duration:** Sustain Persists
+\
 **Invocation Time:** 1 Major Action
+\

-**Power Level:** 4/ 5/ 6/ 7/ 8
+**Power Level:** 4, 5, 6, 7, 8
+\

-**Attributes:** Creation, Energy, Protection
+**Attributes:** Creation, Energy, Protection \newline

-**Description**

-You summon a warding barrier of flames, blades, thorns, or similar material to damage enemies that dare to approach.
+**Description:** You summon a warding barrier of flames, blades, thorns, or similar material to damage enemies that dare to approach. \newline

-**Effect**

-Designate a willing target or a 5' square that is not occupied by an enemy.
+**Effect:** Designate a willing target or a 5' square that is not occupied by an enemy.
 While this boon is active, any enemy that passes within 5' of the target takes damage according to the boon's Power Level.
 Each time this boon deals damage, roll a d20.
 On a 10 or better, the boon persists, on